 Uninterrupted backups.
 The operator shall be able to perform any task during a SMS backup.

-The operator shall be able to perform any and all operations during a fail-over synchronization between the primary server and redundant server.
+The operator shall be able to perform any and all operations during a fail-over synchronization between the primary server and Redundancy Server.

 The SMS shall remind SMS operators via e-mail and messages (pop-ups) of the SMS KAP status.
 The SMS shall have pre-defined reminders set to: